Our industry experts, based out of Europe, North America, and APAC take a deep dive into deglobalization.

 It’s a different challenge and skillset which will require new leadership talent.

 The story is similar in the U.S. The semi-conductor shortage, resulting from supply chain disruption, is being met with the development of semi-conductor factories in sites across America.
 These sites rely heavily on automation with a limited factory floor workforce.
-These dark factories are not just in response to the need for supply chain resilience but to meet the labour shortage – currently, there are a million open positions on factory floors across the U.S.
+These dark factories are not just in response to the need for supply chain resilience but to meet the labor shortage – currently, there are a million open positions on factory floors across the U.S.

 The demand for global supply chain and procurement leadership roles in the U.S. is increasing.
 The primary responsibility being to identify new and better sources of raw materials and production.
-Whether its raw materials or commodities, the US procurement leadership are today often turning to new Asian hubs or South America for alternate sources.
+Whether it's raw materials or commodities, the US procurement leadership are today often turning to new Asian hubs or South America for alternate sources.

 With such dramatic change to the industry comes a change in the type of leader required.
-A typical route would have been to take an MBA, go onto a leadership programme, become an expat, and move into something like transport, import-export, risk, or compliance.
+A typical route would have been to take an MBA, go onto a leadership program, become an expat, and move into something like transport, import-export, risk, or compliance.
 In today’s world, supply chain and procurement leaders need to be more sophisticated.
 They are more strategic, have broader responsibilities, need to be able to build great relationships as well as be operationally savvy, and importantly, are both bold and innovative.
-The need for creativity in building partnerships with suppliers, managing risk jointly, and mobilising entire supply chains of individuals cannot be understated.
+The need for creativity in building partnerships with suppliers, managing risk jointly, and mobilizing entire supply chains of individuals cannot be understated.

 Impact on global shipping leadership